How to Find Purpose After Retirement

 Your Identity Was Tied to Your Work

 Your job gave you identity, structure, community, and meaning — all in one package.
-When the job ends, all four disappear simultaneously.
+When the job ends, all four can disappear at once.

 The Structure Vanished